BiocharModeling/BiocharAtomisticModels/README.md

 ![plot](./Figures/2.png)
 ### Figure 2.
 Approach to obtain the 3D representation of biochar.

 LAMMPS is used to construct a molecular dynamics-based biochar model.
-The simulation employs a canonical ensemble (NVT) at 298 K to mimic a compression process by reducing the simulation box size by < 1% in each time step until the target density is achieved.
+We employed a canonical ensemble (NVT) at 298 K to mimic a compression process by reducing the simulation box size by < 1% in each time step until the target density is achieved.
 The temperature ensures a nonreactive environment by preventing bonds from breaking and forming.
 The C/H/O/N force field is applied with a 0.07 fs timestep.

+You can use any other tool to obtain the 3D representation from the PBD file obtained after running Biochar.ipynb

 ### How to use it?